 The midwit take is that anger is valid — express it, let it out, don’t bottle it up.

-The better take is that anger is a courier.
+The better take is that anger is a protector-courier.
 Killing the courier solves nothing.
 Delivering the wrong package solves nothing.
 The job is to open the envelope and find out what the anger was actually sent to deliver.
 The underlying emotion — hurt, grief, shame, exhaustion — is the package.
 The anger is the padding.
 You cannot heal the padding.
 And you cannot deliver the package until you recognize that the padding was never the point.

 Main Payoff